 STEP 1: Head over to Bluehost.

-You will first need to head on over to the correct page on Bluehost that lists the shared web hosting packages that are optimised specifically for those that want to start a blog or website using the WordPress content management system.
+You will first need to head on over to the correct page on Bluehost that lists the shared web hosting packages that are optimized specifically for those that want to start a blog or website using the WordPress content management system.

 If you want to install WordPress yourself from within the Bluehost control panel then you can order standard shared web hosting on Bluehost, although this tutorial is for beginners and the WordPress hosting allows you to get WordPress installed for you, plus it costs the same.